Pressio/SHAW/docs/src/demo3.rst

 .. admonition:: Description:

-   This demo simulates the wave dynamic for multiple forcings using the rank-2 formulation and the PREM Earth's model.
+   Simulates the wave dynamic for *multiple* forcings using the :ref:`rank-2 formulation <rank2fom>` and the PREM Earth's model.
    For the sake of demonstration, this demo solves *the same problem* described in :doc:`demo2`, except that here we use the *rank-2 formulation*, which allows us to simulate several trajectories simultaneously.